Aaliahaly/BINF6970-Final/README.md

 This project builds a fully reproducible, gene-centered multi-omics database for Brain Lower Grade Glioma (LGG) using TCGA PanCancer Atlas data.

-Cancer multi-omics data are usually distributed across separate files.
-Clinical information, mutations, copy number alterations, mRNA expression, and derived clinical features often have different structures and identifiers.
-This makes integration difficult and forces researchers to spend significant time on preprocessing before they can ask biological questions.
+Cancer multi-omics data are commonly distributed across separate files.
+Clinical information, mutations, copy number alterations, mRNA expression, and derived clinical features often have different structures, identifiers, and formats.
+This makes integration difficult and forces researchers to spend substantial time on data preprocessing before biological questions can be addressed.

 This project solves that problem by converting selected TCGA LGG datasets into a clean, validated, harmonized, and database-ready system.